 Do not be afraid to wash your cashmere!
 We would recommend that you wash your garment after 5 wears, great quality cashmere improves with washing, over time the wonderful fluff will form on the surface that makes the cashmere so wonderfully soft and cuddly.

 The best way to wash our cashmere is in the washing machine at 30 degrees, have a look over at our how to wash cashmere for full instructions.
-Whilst you can machine wash all our cashmere sweaters, some cashmere is hand wash only, use cold water with either baby shampoo or mild detergent, , gently squeezing until it is clean.
+Whilst you can machine wash all our cashmere sweaters, some other brands of cashmere is hand wash only, use cold water with either baby shampoo or mild detergent, , gently squeezing until it is clean.
 Once it is clean, don't tightly squeeze your cashmere or stretch when wet, shake it out briefly and let it dry loose on a flat towel to air dry.

 You can also dry clean your cashmere, follow the instructions on your care label.

 Although we have been told many times that our cashmere is far better than most ( due to the knitting tension and long fibres that we use) occasionally, especially in areas of friction, you may find that the loose surface fibres rub together creating a few tiny balls on the surface, this is called pilling.
 If this does occur, we recommend that you use a comb.
 Simply lay your clothing flat and run the comb over the surface gently catching and picking up any balls of fibre.
 Do not worry that you will damage the garment, as this tool has been specifically designed for this purpose.
 We would advise against cashmere shavers as this removes too much surface fibre and the danger of tearing holes into the garment is very likely.

 How do I remove stains?